What Are The Steps Involved in Processing The Payroll

 • Managing workplace pension contributions

-• Reporting to HMRC
+• Submitting payroll reports to HMRC

-• Maintaining payroll records
+• Maintaining accurate payroll records

-PAYE and UK
+Understanding PAYE in the UK

 PAYE (Pay As You Earn) is the system used to deduct Income Tax and National Insurance directly from employee wages.